 Co-Founder and Board Member, Digital Garage

-Joichi Ito is an executive director of the MIT Media Lab, Japanese activist, entrepreneur, and venture capitalist.
+Joichi Ito is a Japanese activist, entrepreneur, and venture capitalist.
 He is a co-founder and board member of Digital Garage.
 He is on the board of CCC and Tucows.
 He is on board of a number of non-profit organizations including The Mozilla Foundation, WITNESS and Global Voices.
 He has created numerous Internet companies including PSINet Japan, Digital Garage and Infoseek Japan and was an early stage investor in Twitter, Six Apart, Wikia, Technorati, Flickr, SocialText, Dopplr, Last.fm, Rupture, Kongregate and other Internet companies.

 Group CEO, Digital Garage